fabricius1/fabricius1/README.md

 ##

-I like programming, solving problems, learning new skills, and sharing what I know with others.
+I like learning new skills, and sharing what I know with others.

 Check my [LinkedIn profile](https://www.linkedin.com/in/fabriciobarbacena/) for more professional information about me.